 Have you ever subscribed to a website only to be bombarded with emails every single day?
 It sure is not a good experience, especially if most of the emails don’t even appeal to your interests.

-That is why we suggest putting your content at the core of your email marketing campaign and make sure to send it timely.
+Therefore, we suggest putting your content at the core of your email marketing campaign and make sure to send it timely.

 6. Provide Double Opt-In